dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 The descriptor type will default to CWL if none is provided.
-The default input parameter path will default to the default input parameter path of the original entry.
+The default input parameter path will default to the default input parameter path of the parent entry.

 Updating a checker workflow
 ---------------------------